-My book, Muslims Talking Politics: Framing Islam, Democracy, and Law in Northern Nigeria (University of Chicago Press, 2016) examines the relationship between Islam and democracy through the lens of Nigeria’s controversial and divisive experiment with implementing Islamic criminal law through the democratic process in the late 1990s and early 2000s.
+My first book, Muslims Talking Politics: Framing Islam, Democracy, and Law in Northern Nigeria (University of Chicago Press, 2016) examines the relationship between Islam and democracy through the lens of Nigeria’s controversial and divisive experiment with implementing Islamic criminal law through the democratic process in the late 1990s and early 2000s.
 As the Press describes it:

 For generations Islamic and Western intellectuals and policymakers have debated Islam’s compatibility with democratic government, usually with few solid conclusions.
 But where—Brandon Kendhammer asks in this book—have the voices of ordinary, working-class Muslims been in this conversation?
 Doesn’t the fate of democracy rest in their hands?
 Visiting with community members in northern Nigeria, he tells the complex story of the stunning return of democracy to a country that has also embraced Shariah law and endured the radical religious terrorism of Boko Haram.